-The most recent Pokemon games, Ultra sun/moon have been out for a while now, and as far as remakes go they are pretty standard (in a good way).
-They seek to add extra content and story to their predecessors, with many graphical and technical updates.
-However, as I progressed further through the game, and thought back to my experiences with Sun/Moon, I’ve realised that the seventh generation of Pokemon has added more than a new layer of paint.
-It has, and in many instances succeeded in attempting to fix one imbalance present in all other instalments of the 21 year old series.
+The most recent Pokémon games, Pokémon Ultra sun/Ultra moon have been out for over 6 months now, and as far as remakes go, they are pretty standard (in the way Pokémon love them to be).
+They seek to add extra content and story to their predecessors, with minor graphical and technical updates.
+As I progressed further through the game, however, and reflected on my experiences with Pokémon Sun and Moon (The only game in the series I’ve even remotely considering “Catching them all” in), I realised that the seventh generation of Pokémon games have added more than a new layer of paint.
+It has, and in many instances, succeeded, in fixing one imbalance present in all other instalments of the 21 year-old series.